-...is Associate Professor of Contemporary Art and Theory, at the University of Hawai'i, Mānoa.
+Jaimey Faris is Associate Professor of Contemporary Art and Theory, at the University of Hawai'i, Mānoa.
 She is affiliate faculty in Pacific Islands Studies, International Cultural Studies, and the Institute for Sustainability and Resilience.
-She’s involved in the Political Ecology Research Group; the Liquid Futures Research Group; and FERN (Feminist Environmental Research Network).
-Her research focuses on visual approaches to global infrastructures, ecologies, and creativities, especially in the Asia-Pacific region.
+She’s involved in the Political Ecology Research Group; and FERN (Feminist Environmental Research Network).
+Her research focuses on creative approaches to local-global infrastructures and ecologies, especially in the Asia-Pacific region.

-She is currently working on Liquid Futures: Water, Art and Feminism, a guide to hydrofeminist representations of climate change and climate justice in contemporary art, especially in terms of the most important water crises of the 21st century.
+She is currently working on Liquid Futures: Water, Art and Feminism, about hydrofeminist representations of climate change and climate justice in contemporary art.

-COMMUNITY: Based in Honolulu for 15 years, Hamilton Faris has co-founded and co-directed a non-profit arts project space, OFF[hrs], directed UHM's artist residency program, and curated solo and group exhibitions.
+COMMUNITY: Based in Honolulu since 2006, Faris has co-founded and co-directed a non-profit arts project space, OFF[hrs], directed UHM's artist residency program, and curated solo and group exhibitions.
 She serves on the Art Advisory Council for State Foundation for Culture and the Arts.
 Since 2008 she has also been interviewing Hawai'i's artists and is currently working on establishing a digital archive for their oral histories.